Alliance for Securing Democracy: Reception

 The Hamilton 68 Dashboard has been cited by many news outlets, including The New York Times, The Washington Post, NPR, and Business Insider.
-The dashboard has received criticism for its "secret methodology" and refusal to disclose the Twitter accounts it tracks.
-ASD founders Laura Rosenberger and Jamie Fly said that the accounts are not disclosed to prevent Russia from shutting them down.
-James Carden wrote in The Nation that the dashboard seemed to characterize factual news items as Russian propaganda and questioned its impact on political discourse.
+When it launched in 2017, James Carden wrote in The Nation that the dashboard seemed to characterize factual news items as Russian propaganda and questioned its impact on political discourse.
+In 2018, Matthew Ingram noted and Glenn Greenwald and M. C. McGrath criticized its refusal to disclose the Twitter accounts it tracked, and Matt Taibbi criticized it for its "secret methodology".
+(ASD founders Laura Rosenberger and Jamie Fly have said that the accounts were not disclosed to prevent Russia from shutting them down.)

 Advisory council and staff

-The ASD is governed by an Advisory Council and an operating staff who are drawn from the American Marshall Fund.
+The ASD was governed by an Advisory Council and an operating staff drawn from the American Marshall Fund.
 The Washington Post called the membership of the advisory council "a who's who of former senior national security officials from both [the Democratic and Republican] parties."
-Members of the advisory council include Michael Chertoff (a Republican who worked in the George W. Bush administration as U.S. Secretary of Homeland Security) and Mike McFaul (a Democrat who worked in the Obama administration as U.S. Ambassador to Russia), former Estonian president Toomas Hendrik Ilves, neoconservative political analyst and commentator William Kristol, and Hillary Clinton's former foreign-policy adviser Jake Sullivan.
+Members of the advisory council have included Michael Chertoff (a Republican who worked in the George W. Bush administration as U.S. Secretary of Homeland Security) and Mike McFaul (a Democrat who worked in the Obama administration as U.S. Ambassador to Russia), former Estonian president Toomas Hendrik Ilves, neoconservative political analyst and commentator William Kristol, and Hillary Clinton's former foreign-policy adviser Jake Sullivan.

 Reception

 In a 2017 article in The Atlantic, Peter Beinart argued that ASD's efforts were important in understanding Russia's involvement in American politics.
-Glenn Greenwald wrote that ASD represented a political alliance between neoconservatives and establishment Democrats.
+Glenn Greenwald criticized the ASD, describing it as a political alliance between neoconservatives and establishment Democrats.